wikimedia-research/Discovery-Research-UserSatisfaction/T112269_survanalysis/report.md

 ## Discussion

 Having said that, we think the schema can be improved to include additional information that would make future analyses more robust and would enable more questions to be answered.

-### Proposed additions for v2.1.0
+We propose the following additions for **Satisfaction Schema v2.1.0**:

+### Addition: Scroll Event

+Theoretically, we could use sessions to label pages as "abandoned," which is to say that if the user has a page open for at least 7 minutes but they have started a new session in another tab, then it doesn't make sense for us to hold on to that data point because the user has, essentially, abandoned the page.

+We briefly discussed the possibility of adding an "on scroll" event trigger and using it together with the check-ins.
+Scrolling trigger [doesn't appear](http://www.w3schools.com/jsref/event_onscroll.asp) to be a restrictive requirement, so we can devise an intelligent way of logging scrolls.
+That is, we don't ping the server every time the user scrolls, but we can ping the server with a message "the user has scrolled in the last 30 (or 60) seconds."
+So if the user is on the page for 6 or 7 minutes but hasn't scrolled in the past 5 minutes, we can either correct the page visit time or disregard the data point entirely.

+### Addition: Parameter Field

 We suggest adding a **param** field that takes on context-dependent (unsigned) integer values?